AsymLabs/realpath-lib/README.md

 could be refactored to work with earlier Bash versions but we leave this as an exercise for others.

-Where the dependency is required ( only for linked files, not for linked directories), the script will throw a non-zero status and exit with a message to stderr if **ls** cannot be found.
+Where the dependency **ls** is required but cannot be found (only in the special case where symlinks are files, it is not needed to resolve directory symlinks), the script will throw a non-zero status and exit with a message to stderr.

 Usage
 =====